Do I need a travel health insurance for Spain?

 Spain travel insurance

-Frequently asked questions about travel insurance to Spain
+Frequently asked questions about the travel insurance to Spain

 Yes.
 It covers all countries in the Schengen Area.